-Vermont: Vermont's provisions include a general provision for canceled sales, returns and uncollectables.
-3. Installation Labor: Cite 44-18-12 (b) (3) Reliability estimate: 5 This exclusion applies to the amount for labor or services separately stated for installing or applying the property sold or for altering wearing apparel.
-Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+2. Installation Labor: Cite 44-18-12 (b) (iii) Reliability estimate: 5 This exclusion applies to the amount for labor or services separately stated for installing or applying the property sold or for altering wearing apparel.
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
 Law Comparison: Only Connecticut and Maine have similar provisions.
 Connecticut: Gross receipts do not include the amount charged for labor rendered in installing or applying the property sold provided that such charge is separately stated.
 Connecticut Law Cite: Title 12, Chapter 219, Section 12-407 (9)(A).
 Maine: Sales price does not include the price received for labor or services used in installing or applying or repairing the property sold or fabricated if separately charged or stated.
 Maine Law Cite: Title 36, Part 3, Chapter 211, Section 1752.
-4. Federal Taxes:

-Cite: 44-18-12 (b) (4) Reliability estimate: 5 This tax preference item excludes from the sales price the taxes imposed by the U.S. Government (but not manufacturer's or employer's excise taxes).
-Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+3. Federal Taxes: Cite: 44-18-12 (b) (4) Reliability estimate: 5 This tax preference item excludes from the sales price the taxes imposed by the U.S. Government (but not manufacturer's or employer's excise taxes).
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
 Law Comparison:

 Connecticut: Connecticut's law excludes from the sales price, the amount of any tax not including any manufacturer's or importer's excise tax imposed by the United States upon or with respect to retail sales.
 Connecticut Law Cite: Title 12, Chapter 219, Section 12-407(8)(A).
 Massachusetts: Massachusetts law excludes from the sales price the amount of manufacturer's excise tax levied on motor vehicles under Section 4061 A of the Internal Revenue Code [the luxury auto tax].
 Massachusetts Law Cite: Chapter 64H, Section 1.
 Maine: The sale price does not include the amount of any tax imposed by the United States on or with respect to retail sales.
 Maine Law Cite: Title 36, Part 3, Chapter 211, Section 1752.
 New Hampshire: No similar provision found.
+Vermont: No similar provision found.